-- We propose a model to investigate the contact probing process in OppNets, based on the RWP model.
-Given the distribution of the contact duration in the RWP model, we analytically obtain the expression of the single detecting probability and the double detecting probability, respectively.
-Moreover, we also obtain the optimal contact probing strategy among all contact probing strategies with the same average contact probing interval. - 2) We conduct several simulations to validate the correctness of our proposed model, and our results show that the simulation results are quite close to the theoretical results under different scenarios, which validate the correctness of our proposed model.
-Furthermore, our results also show that our proposed model can be applied to a more general scenario. - 3) Based on the proposed model, we obtain the number of effective contacts detected by a certain node over a certain period, denoted as the total number of effective contacts, and then the trade-off between energy efficiency and the total number of effective contacts in OppNets is analyzed under different scenarios.
+- We propose a model to investigate the contact probing process in OppNets, which is based on the RWP model.
+Given the distribution of the contact duration in the RWP model, we analytically obtain the expressions of the single detecting probability and the double detecting probability.
+Moreover, we also demonstrate that the constant probing strategy performs better than any arbitrary probing strategy with the same average contact probing interval in expectation in the single contact probing process. - 2) We conduct several simulations to validate the correctness of our proposed model, and our results show that the simulation results are quite close to the theoretical results under different scenarios, which validate the correctness of our proposed model.
+Furthermore, our results also show that our proposed model can be applied to a more general scenario. - 3) Based on the proposed model, we obtain the number of effective contacts detected by a certain node over a certain period, which is denoted as the total number of effective contacts, and then, the tradeoff between energy efficiency and the total number of effective contacts in OppNets is analyzed under different scenarios.